tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/compute/virtualmachines/virtualmachines-create-or-update.md

 ### Creating a VM using an existing disk

 This example shows how to create a VM from an existing disk.
-The key things to notice are the value attach for the createOption property and vhd.uri properties in the osDisk object. image.uri isn't needed in this case since you are just attaching the vhd.uri and vm will be booted from it.
+The key things to notice are the value attach for the createOption property and vhd.uri properties in the osDisk object. image.uri isn't needed in this case since you are just attaching the vhd.uri and the VM is booted from it.

 In this case osProfile is not needed since all OS properties such as username/password as persisted in the VHD when it is not generalized.